Why Autistics Are Lonely

 Heather’s YouTube playlist on disclosing your autism:

-If you’d like more in-depth, structured, or personalized help on accepting or disclosing your autism—and are open to paid resources—here are my top three options.
+If you’d like more in-depth, structured, or personalized help on accepting or disclosing your autism—and are open to paid resources—here are my top three options:

-Here are some other common topics of interest in the later identified Autistic Journey:
+Here are more common topics of interest in the later identified Autistic Journey: